dorchard/erlang-caa-kit/README.md

 cp forms/src/forms.erl .
 ```

-This will bring the module into the same source tree.
+This will bring the `forms` module into the same source tree for using by the code generation module.

 ## Using this tool